sympy/sympy/doc/src/guides/custom-functions.md

 <!-- TODO: this goes over the basics, but it might be useful to have a
      separate guide dedicated to numerical evaluation. -->

-Here we show how to define how to define how a function should numerically evaluate to a floating point {class}`~.Float` value, for instance, via `evalf()`.
+Here we show how to define how a function should numerically evaluate to a floating point {class}`~.Float` value, for instance, via `evalf()`.
 Implementing numerical evaluation enables several behaviors in SymPy.
 For example, once `evalf()` is defined, you can plot your function, and things like inequalities can evaluate to explicit values.

-If your function has the same name as a function in [mpmath](https://mpmath.org/doc/current/), as is the case for most functions in SymPy, numerical evaluation will happen automatically and you do not need to do anything.
+If your function has the same name as a function in [mpmath](https://mpmath.org/doc/current/), which is the case for most functions included with SymPy, numerical evaluation will happen automatically and you do not need to do anything.

 If this is not the case, numerical evaluation can be specified by defining the method `_eval_evalf(self, prec)`, where `prec` binary precision of the input.